 When you think of metal, you most likely think of strength and toughness.
-Here are five weird metals that will challenge your notion that they are anything but elementary.
+Some are liquid in certain temperatures, while some are even edible (like gold and silver in food-grade forms).
+Here are some weird metals that will challenge your notion that they are anything but elementary.

 Gallium